 June is time to fertilize!
 One pound of nitrogen per one-thousand square feet will suffice for buffalograss.
 As with all chemical applications-more is not better.
-Additional nitrogen will give your buffalograss a deeper green but will also encourage weeds.
-A soil test will provide you with recommendations for phosphorous and potassium as well as any pH adjustments that may be required for your soil.
+Additional nitrogen will give your buffalograss a deeper green, but will also encourage weeds.

-If grubs are a continual issue in your lawn, June to mid-July is the time to control.
-Apply a product containing imidacloprid as these products kill the grubs before they begin feeding on your lawn.
+If grubs make an annual appearance in your lawn, now until mid-July is the time to control.
+Apply a product containing imidacloprid as these products kill the grubs before they damage your lawn.
 Application can be as early as mid-May for either billbugs or May beetle grubs.
 As with earlier crabgrass preventers, watering in this chemical is key to activation.

-If you don't normally have grub damage, do not treat for grubs!
+If you don't normally have grub damage, do not treat for grubs.
 If you've seen grub damage, treatment should focus on certain areas, rather than spraying the entire lawn.
-Beetles are more likely to lay eggs

-(that become grubs) around lights or in moist soil.
-If you've had grubs, treat these areas first and gauge how effective control is before making repeat applications.
+Beetles are more likely to lay eggs (that become grubs) around lights or in moist soil.
+If you've had grubs, treat these areas first and gauge how effective control is.